The new liberation: A legacy of unfailing student power in Bangladesh

 The fall of a regime

-A 15-year dictatorship fell in fifteen days as a breathtaking demonstration of defiance defied bullets and gun barrels.
+A 15-year dictatorship fell in 15 days as a breathtaking demonstration of defiance defied bullets and gun barrels.

-The Long March to Dhaka, which had been announced earlier, was an overwhelming success on 5 August as people from all walks of life make their way to Dhaka and subsequently encircled Ganabhaban.
+The Long March to Dhaka, which had been announced earlier, was an overwhelming success on 5 August as people from all walks of life made their way to Dhaka and subsequently encircled Ganabhaban.

 The mighty Gen Z

-Generation Z, the young people of Bangladesh, had proven their doubters wrong.
-Even though they were perceived as being self-centred and too busy with their phones, but this generation proved everyone wrong .
+Generation Z, the youth of Bangladesh, has proved to be the powerhouse that has propelled the movement forward.
+Even though they were perceived as being self-centred, too busy with their phones, and absorbed in social media, this generation just proved everyone wrong.

 Although they haven’t witnessed the 1971 Liberation War, they could now take pride in their own triumph—a rebellion that had liberated their country from oppression.